buttonsrtoys/registrar/ROADMAP.md

 While working on this, add error check when Observer.unregister is called, check that the _LazyInitializer is the same.
 I.e., that it wasn't another Observer that registered the model.

-## Add registry output for debugging

-When a registry lookup fails, it would be handy to dump the closest matches.
-E.g., With same type or with different type but same name.